 - a.
 Be on campus, or approved location, for not less than thirty (30) hours a week.
 A minimum of three (3) hours a college day must be served on the campus or a location approved by his/her Division Chairperson and Vice President for Academic Services. - b.
 Each instructor shall maintain at least five (5) scheduled office hours on campus and/or approved location per week for consultation with students.
 The weekly schedule for office hours shall be posted and displayed in a conspicuous place.
 Any changes in such office hours shall be posted in a similar manner. - c.
-The difference between the time spent in class, preparation, office hours, and the thirty (30) hour requirement may be distributed as the instructor deems necessary to act as a sponsor for co-curricular activities, College committee work, division and departmental meetings, preparation of reports, participation in Collegewide recruitment activities for new students, and other activities of a similar or relevant nature.

-5. Teaching load and overload assignments:
+The difference between the time spent in class, preparation, office hours, and the thirty (30) hour requirement may be distributed as the instructor deems necessary to act as a sponsor for co-curricular activities, College committee work, division and departmental meetings, preparation of reports, participation in Collegewide recruitment activities for new students, and other activities of a similar or relevant nature. - 5.
+Teaching load and overload assignments: - a.

-a.
 No instructor or chairperson having a full-time assignment shall be assigned or permitted more than ten (10) equated semester hours of overload each academic year with no more than six (6) equated overload hours a semester.
+These equated credit hours shall be calculated based on the equated credit hours as represented on the official course outline form on file with the college.
+Not included in this calculation are equated hours in the form of additional stipends for such activities as teaching online or in a distance learning environment, advisement, additional duties compensation, etc. The above calculation is used for determination of maximum overload assignment and shall have no bearing on overload compensation.
+By mutual consent of the instructor, Division Chairperson,

-By mutual consent of the instructor, Division Chairperson, and Vice President for Academic Services, this regulation may be waived.
+- and Vice President for Academic Services, this regulation may be waived. - b.

-- b.
 No instructor will be required to teach more than thirty (30) equated semester hours per academic year. - c.
 Overload assignments for each instructor will be designated at the time the course schedule is finalized by the Vice President for Academic Service's office. - d.
-Instructors who do not make their normal teaching load during the fall and spring semesters will be subject to the following conditions: - 1) The instructor may elect a prorata salary reduction on the basis of the number of equated hours actually taught compared to a minimum of thirty (30) equated semester hours. - 2) Accept one or more assignments relating to the instructor's qualifications by direction of the College which will provide the equivalent to a full teaching load based on three (3) clock hours of effort per week for each equated hour of load to satisfy the minimum requirements. - 3) If the instructor elects not to accept option 1 or 2, the Vice President for Academic Services shall assign the instructor to an equivalent summer load, provided assignments are available. - 6.
+Instructors who do not make their normal teaching load during the fall and spring semesters will be subject to the following conditions: - 1) The instructor may elect a prorata salary reduction on the basis of the number of equated hours actually taught compared to a minimum of thirty (30) equated semester hours. - 2) Accept one (1) or more assignments relating to the instructor's qualifications by direction of the College which will provide the equivalent to a full teaching load based on three (3) clock hours of effort per week for each equated hour of load to satisfy the minimum requirements. - 3) If the instructor elects not to accept option 1 or 2, the Vice President for Academic Services shall assign the instructor to an equivalent summer load, provided assignments are available. - 6.
 No Division Chairperson will assign himself/herself or any other instructor an overload assignment in a given semester within a specific teaching field when any other member of the division qualified in that field does not have a full load. - 7.
 Division Chairpersons will have faculty status and will teach a minimum of fifteen (15) equated credit hours per academic year.
 The Division Chairperson's administrative duties shall be specified in a separate standard agreement between the Division Chairperson and the College.
-The appropriate vice president will solicit voluntary, individual feedback from the faculty concerning the performance of their Division Chair/supervisor annually.
+Each academic year, the appropriate vice president will solicit voluntary, individual feedback from the faculty concerning the performance of their division chair/supervisor.